RasaHQ/rasa/docs/nlu/components.rst

 Tokenizers
 ----------

+If you want to split intents into multiple labels, e.g. for predicting multiple intents or for modeling hierarchical intent structure, use these flags with any tokenizer:

+- ``intent_tokenization_flag`` indicates whether to tokenize intent labels or not.
+By default this flag is set to ``False``, intent will not be tokenized.
+- ``intent_split_symbol`` sets the delimiter string to split the intent labels, default is underscore (``_``).

     .. note:: All tokenizer add an additional token ``__CLS__`` to the end of the list of tokens when tokenizing text and responses.

 WhitespaceTokenizer
 ~~~~~~~~~~~~~~~~~~~